-The Galveston Island Beach Patrol Wave Watcher Volunteer Program is a way for ordinary citizens to join our team.
-It’s a mini lifeguard academy for that is free of charge and that will serve as a force multiplier in our effort to prevent drowning deaths and aquatic accidents.
+The Galveston Island Beach Patrol Wave Watcher Volunteer Program is a way for citizens to join our team.
+It’s a mini lifeguard academy that is free of charge and that will serve as a force multiplier in our effort to prevent drowning deaths and aquatic accidents.

-Once through the academy Wave Watchers will be able to volunteer for various duties if they desire.
+Once through the academy, Wave Watchers will be able to volunteer for various duties if they desire.
 They are able to help with our LCD (Lost Child Detail) on holidays, join us for special events and competitions, or assist with large-scale emergencies.
 Most importantly they will form a cadre of informed beachgoers who have “the eye”, so are able to spot trouble developing before it happens and notify us or other emergency service groups, so we are able to prevent the situation from escalating.
 This could happen in the course of their normal daily lives when they drive, walk, fish, surf, etc. along the beachfront.
 Or it could take place with a more organized activity.
 The level of commitment and involvement will be completely up to the graduates.